LythandeDc/mahara-switchtheme/readme.md

 Just copy the files and put them in your Mahara site.

-Switchtheme is compatible with the version 15.10 and 16.06 of Mahara.
+Switchtheme is compatible with the version 16.04 of Mahara.

 ## FR